U.S. personnel wounded in missile attack on Iraq airbase by Iranian-backed rebels

 Multiple U.S. personnel were being evaluated for traumatic brain injuries, CENTCOM said, and at least one Iraqi soldier was also wounded.
 No further details were immediately provided.

 This marks the 144th attack on U.S. troops stationed in Iraq and Syria since Hamas launched its violent Oct.
 7 assault on Israel and sparked the Israel-Hamas war.
-This marks one of the largest such attacks and the second in which militia groups have fired ballistic missiles.
+It's also one of the largest such attacks, and the second in which militia groups have fired ballistic missiles.

 On Nov.
 20, a ballistic missile attack on Al-Asad Airbase left eight people wounded and caused minor damage to the base itself.
 The U.S. killed several Iranian-backed militia personnel with a retaliatory strike.